titou10titou10/csi-driver-truenas-scale/docs/driver-parameters.md

 ## Driver Parameters
-The csi driver does not required specific parameters
+The csi driver does not required any specific parameters

 ## Example CSIDriver